Senzan Line: Services

 All trains which are bound for Yamagata Station run through to Yamagata Station via Ou Main Line between Uzen-Chitose and Yamagata Stations.
+As of the March 2018 timetable revision, all trains on the Senzan Line operate in 4-car or 6-car formations.

 Rapid

 Some Senzan Line trains run as rapid trains.
 All trains stop at the following stations: